steinareliassen/trunkfriends/README.md

 # Trunkfriends

+## IMPORTANT INFORMATION

+Trunk Friends is NOT something close to be considered ready.
+I am making this public now, so people can use it if they want.
+You need to build the project locally before running it,

 ## What is TrunkFriends
 I started writing TrunkFriends as a result of suddenly being disconnected from a friend when the server I was on, defederated the server they were on.

 I decided I needed a little tool that could make me aware of similar things